University of Ottawa: Sustainability

 One of the newer programs initiated by the University of Ottawa is the Free Store.
 The Free Store is a location in which students can drop off items they no longer want and pick up items they do want for free.
 The reason this was created was to reduce consumption by offering free items to students who no longer want items that may be used by someone else.
 Items that are dropped off include clothing, textbooks, electronics, and office supplies.
 The Free Store is located at 647 King Edward.
 In 2007, the Office of Campus Sustainability coined the term “Gratuiterie” as the French translation to their Free Store.
 Since then, the concept of la Gratuiterie has gained widespread popularity in France, namely in Grenoble where the first Gratuiterie appeared.
 Since then France has seen a boom of “Gratuiteries” around the country.

-On September 1 of 2010, the University of Ottawa stopped selling bottled water on campus and created a bottled water ban in order to reduce plastic consumption, and encourage students to carry reusable water bottles and use campus water fountains.
+On September 1, 2010, the University of Ottawa stopped selling bottled water on campus and created a bottled water ban in order to reduce plastic consumption, and encourage students to carry reusable water bottles and use campus water fountains.